celestinelco/DrRatchetFinalProject/README.md

 Do not be alarmed if your selected song doesn't play right away.
 The backtrack functionality does work, but it takes a few seconds to load.

-This entire project was coordinated through coordinated through Git.
+This entire project was coordinated through Git.
 Shoutout to Git!